thefutureseer/build_llm/README.txt

-The code is to use an API for a trained LLM.
+One way is to use an API for a trained LLM.

-Build an LLM solely on one subject:
+Im out to build an LLM solely on one subject:

 Here's a high-level overview: